inspec/inspec-aws/docs-chef-io/content/inspec/resources/aws_sns_topic.md

 `confirmed_subscription_count`
 : An integer indicating the number of currently active subscriptions.

+`policy`
+: The policy of the topic.

+`policy_statement_sid`
+: The statement sid of the topic policy.

+`policy_statement_effect`
+: The statement effect of the topic policy.

+`policy_statement_principal`
+: The statement principal of the topic policy.

+`policy_statement_action`
+: The statement action of the topic policy.

+`policy_statement_condition`
+: The statement condition of the topic policy.

 ## Examples

 **Make sure something is subscribed to the topic.**